FlyingFathead/TelegramBot-OpenAI-API/README.md

 - Use the `configmerger.py` to update old configuration files into a newer version's `config.ini`.
 You can do this by creating a copy of your existing config to i.e. a file named `myconfig.txt` and including in it the lines you want to keep for the newer version.
 Then, just run `python configmerger.py config.ini myconfig.txt` and all your existing config lines will be migrated to the new one.
 Works in most cases, but remember to be careful and double-check any migration issues with i.e. `diff`!

 # Changelog
-- v0.38 - keep better record of daily token usage, streamlined (**note**: you will need to clear out your existing `token_usage.json`, the file structure has changed)
+- v0.38 - keep better record of daily token usage, streamlined (**note**: you will need to clear out your existing `token_usage.json`, the file structure has changed from the previous version)
 - v0.37 - better enforcing of voice msg limits
 - v0.36 - bot command fixes and adjustments
 - v0.35 - modularized bot commands to `bot_commands.py`, fixed `configmerger.py` version